DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 When creating NFTs, it's important to note that unless you are storing the metadata on-chain (which can become prohibitively expensive for large files), then in order to continue to conform to the 'non-fungibility' of a token, you need storage that is persistent, reliable and ***immutable.***

-If your NFT has a location-based address like the above example, then it's fairly simple for this location path to be switched out after a sale, meaning the NFT you thought you paid for becomes something entirely different - or a literal rug pull in the case below.
+If your NFT has a location-based address like the above example, then it's fairly simple for this location path to be switched out after a sale, meaning the NFT you thought you bought becomes something entirely different - or a literal rug pull in the case below where the NFT creator switched out the art images for pictures of rugs.

 ![](https://lh4.googleusercontent.com/Oqij2aelePDTaE0yoDBnIx77-IZvCCQYyYNPFkvbUI12Hp6_KQ2KiOaTuCa3ccfR76vnLAOYzj3j9K9W7Y_-u_SbpJwWC5kVVLHl_qleTRrmC9FgCWFm1ch_iWx66clSzjRxfe3zuyZUepU0F3ALnFIr=s2048 align="left")